 Barrie has worked at various levels of care in eating disorder treatment.
 She has worked in residential eating disorder treatment at Center for Discovery in Chicago.
 At Center for Discovery, Barrie provided Dialectical Behavioral Therapy (DBT) – informed treatment to adults struggling with eating disorders as well as depression, anxiety, trauma, OCD, relationship issues, self-harm, and suicidal ideation.
 Barrie collaborated with a team of Registered Dietitians and medical personnel to deliver comprehensive and compassionate care.

-Within an anti-diet, body-liberation lens, Barrie integrates Dialectical Behavioral Therapy (DBT) and Radically Open Dialectical Behavior Therapy (RO DBT), Cognitive Behavioral Therapy (CBT), and Cognitive Processing Therapy (CPT) to find the eclectic approach that works best for each client.
+Within an anti-diet, body-liberation lens, Barrie integrates Dialectical Behavioral Therapy (DBT) and Radically Open Dialectical Behavior Therapy (RO DBT), Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP). and Cognitive Processing Therapy (CPT) to find the integrative approach that works best for each client.
 Barrie works to guide patients on their recovery journey using a client centered, open, and non-judgmental approach in therapy.
 She has worked with clients of all ages and backgrounds, and is passionate about using a collaborative approach to help individuals achieve their goals and create lasting change.

 Throughout her career, she has been committed to providing gender-affirming care.
 She has experience working with clients of all genders, including trans and non-binary individuals, and recognizes the unique challenges they may face in seeking treatment for eating disorders.
 She strongly believes that every individual deserves access to compassionate, respectful, and effective treatment that recognizes the diversity of human experiences.